 The Aldrich partners with preschools, elementary, middle, and high schools, universities, community groups, and home-schooled individuals to collaborate on virtual programs and offer digital resources.

-We develop custom programs with flexible rates to explore our exhibitions while addressing a variety of learning goals.
-Our Educational Programs use best practices in museum education to supplement learning for any and everyone, including schools, clubs, cultural institutions, homeschool groups, business teams, large family groups, and more.
+We offer participatory tours to explore our current exhibitions while addressing a variety of learning goals, incorporating best practices in museum education to foster learning for all ages and abilities.

-We offer three styles of educational tours, any of which can be tailored to the needs of your group:
+Choose from Three Styles of Tours – any of which can be tailored to your interests!

-An introduction to contemporary art through the Museum's current exhibitions, focused on visual literacy and creative expression – great for first-time visitors and those interested in a more general, guided visit.
+Our most popular tour!
+An introduction to contemporary art through the Museum's current exhibitions, focused on visual literacy and creative expression – great for first-time visitors and those interested in a guided visit.

-A focused approach to the connections between The Aldrich’s current exhibitions and Science, Technology, Engineering, Art (+ Design), and Math.
+A focused approach to the connections between the Museum’s current exhibitions and Science, Technology, Engineering, Art (+ Design), and Math.

 The Aldrich offers a nationally recognized program called Common Ground, where artists, students, and teachers share an immersive residency experience that fosters collaboration, creativity, and dialogue centered on social justice.
 This programs can be tailored to homeschool groups, learning pods, or traditional classroom settings.
 Email firstname.lastname@example.org to learn more.